 Already know you want to work with us?
 Book a session here!

-Depending on your individual needs and circumstances, you will meet with your dietitian every 2-3 weeks initially and then once a month or as needed.
+Depending on your individual needs and circumstances, you will meet with your dietitian every week initially and then bi-weekly, once a month or as needed.
 This is determined based on several factors: (1) whether you have met your goals, (2) the level of accountability you desire, and/or (3)what will keep the momentum going to reach your goals faster.
 Establishing long-term health habits requires support by us and a commitment by you in order to see true success - a true team effort!

 We encourage open communication between sessions if you have a question.
 We will use the Chat Messenger feature on our client platform for all communications in between sessions.
 However, if your question requires a more in-depth discussion, we may recommend that it be discussed at your next session.
 That way we can provide comprehensive support and the appropriate time needed to address your questions and concerns.
 We respond to messages and emails within 48 hours, Monday-Friday during normal business hours.
 If you reach out over the weekend, we will respond on Monday!